 Isolated injuries to teeth are quite common and may require the expertise of various dental specialists, such as endodontists, who may be asked to perform root canal therapy, and/or restorative dentists who may need to repair or rebuild fractured teeth.
 In the event that injured teeth cannot be saved or repaired, dental implants are often now utilized as replacements for missing teeth.

-The proper treatment of facial injuries will be recommended by Dr. Howard, as he is experienced in the emergency care, acute treatment and long- term reconstruction and rehabilitation.
+The proper treatment of facial injuries will be recommended by out doctors as they are experienced in the emergency care, acute treatment and long- term reconstruction and rehabilitation.

 When soft tissue injuries such as lacerations occur on the face, they are repaired by “suturing.”
 In addition to the obvious concern of providing a repair that yields the best cosmetic result possible, care is taken to inspect for and treat injuries to structures such as facial nerves, salivary glands and salivary ducts (or outflow channels).